-- a) Given any research article in clinical psychology, the student will be able to review it critically and discuss strengths and weaknesses in the following areas: - 1) the conceptualization of the research problem; - 2) the formulation of research question/hypotheses;

-- 3) the formulation and execution of the research strategies; - 4) the execution of the analyses; and - 5) the interpretation of the data and the analyses. - b) Given multiple articles in a content area, the student will be able to abstract the salient points critically abstract the salient points and present them in a cogent manner. - c) Given the research literature in a specific content area, the student will be able to summarize the conceptual and the methodological issues. - d) Given the skills described above, the student will be able to state a research problem(s) that is/are logically derived from the critical review of the literature. - e) Given a research problem, the student will be able to state one or more research questions/hypothesis that are logically derived from the research problem and that are logically related to the summary of the conceptual and methodological issues. - f) Given one or more research questions/hypotheses, the student will be able to develop multiple methodological strategies to address these questions. - g) Given multiple methodological strategies, the student will be able to assess each critically in terms of its potential for addressing the questions/hypotheses and in terms of its practicality (e.g., feasibility, cost, effectiveness); following the assessment, the student will be able to select an optimal methodological strategy. - h) Given a methodological strategy, the student will be able to implement the various components of that strategy (i.e. to conduct the research). - i) Given a set of research data, the student will be able to conduct an analysis by employing relevant analysis techniques. - j) Given the data and their analyses, the student will be able to interpret them, particularly in relationship to the conceptual framework. - k) Given the above components of the research process, the student will be able to present the study in a format and style appropriate for publication in an APA journal.
+- a) Students will be able to review, critically analyze, and examine strengths and weaknesses of any research article in the following areas: - 1) the conceptualization of the research problem; - 2) the formulation of research question/hypotheses; - 3) the formulation and execution of the research strategies; - 4) the execution of the analyses; and - 5) the interpretation of the data and the analyses. - b) Given multiple articles in a content area, students will be able to abstract the salient points critically abstract the salient points and present them in a cogent manner. - c) Given the research literature in a specific content area, students will be able to summarize the conceptual and the methodological issues. - d) Given the skills described above, students will be able to state a research problem(s) that is/are logically derived from the critical review of the literature. - e) Given a research problem, the student will be able to state one or more research questions/hypothesis that are logically derived from the research problem and that are logically related to the summary of the conceptual and methodological issues. - f) Given one or more research questions/hypotheses, students will be able to develop multiple methodological strategies to address these questions. - g) Given multiple methodological strategies, students will be able to assess each critically in terms of its potential for addressing the questions/hypotheses and in terms of its practicality (e.g., feasibility, cost, effectiveness); following the assessment, students will be able to select an optimal methodological strategy. - h) Given a methodological strategy, students will be able to implement the various components of that strategy (i.e., to conduct the research). - i) Given a set of research data, students will be able to conduct an analysis by employing relevant analysis techniques. - j) Given the data and their analyses, students will be able to interpret them, particularly in relationship to the conceptual framework. - k) Given the above components of the research process, s students will be able to present the study in a format and style appropriate for publication in an APA journal.